Privacy

 How we use personal data for employment purposes

 We hold personal data about people who apply to work for us, work for us and who previously worked for us.
-This may include special category personal data (e.g. about health) and criminal conviction data.
+This may include special category personal data (e.g. about health) and criminal offence data.

 For recruitment purposes, we use an applicant tracking system to collect, store and manage recruitment documentation.
 This is managed by an independent provider.
 When candidates apply, their personal data in connection with the application will be stored in the site.
 This includes information provided by unsuccessful applicants.